Aviation, Space & Admiralty Litigation Section

 The Aviation, Space & Admiralty Litigation Section of the Torts Branch handles aviation, space, and maritime cases and claims.
 Our clients include the Federal Aviation Administration, the U.S. Army Corps of Engineers, all military services including the Navy and the Coast Guard, the Maritime Administration, the Transportation Security Administration, NASA, NSA, and the Departments of State, Interior, Transportation, and Commerce.

 Our Section’s aviation practice is largely comprised of suits defending the United States in wrongful death, serious personal injury, and extensive property damage actions arising from aircraft accidents.
 Federal activities giving rise to these lawsuits include air traffic control, military aviation operations, weather dissemination, charting of obstacles, operation of navigational aids, and certification of aircraft, airports, and air personnel.
-Since its establishment, the Section has litigated all commercial airline accident cases involving the United States, the most recent being Continental Airlines flight 1404, which crashed during takeoff from Denver.
+Since its establishment, the Section has litigated all commercial airline accident cases involving the United States.
 The Section is also responsible for litigation arising from space launch or space vehicle incidents and handled litigation and claims arising from the Space Shuttle Columbia and Challenger disasters.

 The Aviation, Space & Admiralty Section is headquartered in Washington, D.C.
 The Section also maintains a field office in San Francisco, which handles myriad maritime matters spanning the Pacific Basin, from the major grounding and resulting oil spill of the GLACIER BAY, in Alaska, to the M/V YM PROSPERITY’s loss of containers in the Monterrey Bay National Marine Sanctuary.